Peer Influence on West Point Cadets' Civil War Allegiances: The Data

 The territories that were not yet states were under Union government control and none could secede, and none had significant slave populations.\footnote{A few had split allegiances, but overall the territories provided relatively small enlistments, and mostly for the Union.} There is only one cadet in our sample from these territories, which we exclude from our analysis.
 We also exclude the few cadets whose hometowns are outside the U.S.

-In our data, 964 and 674 cadets came from Free States and Slave States, respectively.
+Between 1820 and 1860, 1,656 cadets graduated from the United States Military Academy (see the complete records in Biographical Register of the Officers and Graduates of the United States Military Academy \citep{cullum1891biographical}).
+17 graduates were from outside the continental United States, and one was born in Indian Territory, our analytical sample consists of 1,638 cadets.
+In our data, 968 and 670 cadets came from Free States and Slave States, respectively.
 Among those from Free States, 540 joined the armies and 91.9\% of them joined the Union.
-Among those from Slave States, 389 joined the armies and 36.2\% of them joined the Union.
+Among those from Slave States, 388 joined the armies and 36.1\% of them joined the Union.

 Supplemental Appendix Table \ref{Atab_summary} presents the summary statistics of the key variables using the baseline threshold.
+Further, Supplemental Appendix Table \ref{Atab_cohort_summary} reports the cohort-level distribution of graduates by state type, along with their standard deviations, showing that there was substantial variation from cohort to cohort in the fraction of cadets from Free vs Slave States.